steve1316/ok-czn-english/README.md

 ### Sortie Mode (Auto Battle)
 - **Auto Battle**: card play driven by key recognition, with customizable play priority
+- **Smart Card Play**: decides the cards your priority list does not name on what they actually do - what they cost, what kind they are and what their effect text says - instead of pressing every hotkey in turn and taking whatever plays.
+On by default.
+Your Play Priority list still comes first, and turning this off goes back to upstream's behaviour
 - **Auto Card Management**: obtain, remove, copy and flash cards
 - **Member Selection**: picks battle members by your priority configuration, and drafts by role when you have not set one
 - **Route Selection**: recognises node types and advances by priority